Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Notation and some geometric concepts

 Next we introduce some geometric concepts.
 For any set $A\subset\mathbb{R}^d$ and $\epsilon>0$, we denote the $\epsilon$-enlargement of $A$ by $A\oplus\epsilon = \bigcup_{x\in A} \mathcal{B}_x(\epsilon)$, where $\mathcal{B}_x(\epsilon) = \{y\in\mathbb{R}^d:\; \|x-y\|\leq \epsilon\}.$ For any two sets $A, B\subset\mathbb{R}^d$, let $d_H(A, B)$ be the Hausdorff distance between $A$ and $B$, i.e., where $d(x,A)=\inf_{y\in A}\|x-y\|$.
-Let $\pi_A(x)$ be the set of the closest points in $A$ to $x$, i.e. $\pi_A(x) =\{y\in A:\; \|x-y\|=d(x,A)\}$, which is called the normal projection of $x$ onto $A$. \\
+Let $\pi_A(x)$ be the set of the closest points in $A$ to $x$, i.e. $\pi_A(x) =\{y\in A:\; \|x-y\|=d(x,A)\}$, which is called the normal projection of $x$ onto $A$.

 Let $A$ and $B$ be two $(d-1)$-dimensional smooth submanifolds embedded in $\mathbb{R}^d$ ($d\geq 2$).
 Then the normal projections $\pi_A: B \mapsto A$ and $\pi_B: A\mapsto B$ define two maps between $A$ and $B$.
 The two manifolds $A$ and $B$ are called {\em normal compatible} if the projections $\pi_A$ and $\pi_B$ are homeomorphisms.
-See Chazal et al. (2007) and Figure \ref{fig: normalcomp} for a graphical illustration.\\
+See Chazal et al. (\cite{Chazal07}) and Figure \ref{fig: normalcomp} for a graphical illustration.

 We will also use the concept of {\em reach} of a manifold.
 For a $p$-dimensional manifold $\mathcal{S}$ embedded in $\mathbb{R}^d$ ($p<d$), the reach of $\mathcal{S}$, denoted by $\rho(\mathcal{S})$, is the largest $\delta$ such that the normal projection from every point in $\mathcal{S}\oplus\delta$ onto $\mathcal{S}$ is unique.
-See Federer (1959).
+See Federer (\cite{Federer59}).
 A positive reach corresponds to the notion of bounded curvature of a manifold.
-See Genovese et al. (2012).
+See Niyogi et al. (\cite{Niyogi08}) and Genovese et al. (\cite{Genovese12}).